buehler/mse-master-thesis/sections/02_definitions.md

 ![OIDC code authorization flow [@spec:OIDC].
 Only contains the credential flow, without the explicit OAuth part.
 OAuth handles the authorization whereas OIDC handles the authentication.](diagrams/02_oidc_code_flow.puml){#fig:02_oidc_code_flow short-caption="OpenID Connect (OIDC) Authorization Code Flow"}

 {@fig:02_oidc_code_flow} shows an example where a user wants to access a protected application.
 The user is forwarded to an external login page (Identity Provider) and enters his credentials.
 When they are correct, the user gets redirected to the web application with an authorization code.
 The code is used to fetch an access and ID token for the user.
 These tokens identify, authenticate and authorize the user.
-The application is now able to provide the access token to the API (Relying Party).
+The application is now able to provide the access token to the API.
 The API itself is able to verify the presented token to validate and authorize the user.

 #### Mutual Transport Layer Security (mTLS)